 You won’t be using this mallet every day, but a serious DIYer will probably need it at least once or twice.
 It’s a good thing to have around just in case you need it.

 Most people don’t need any explanation for this hammer.
 It is used primarily for demolition, as well as driving stakes.
 If you need something broken, this hammer can probably help.

 9. Tack Hammer

-This is a very unique looking hammer.
-It has two claw-like heads.
-One is usually magnetized.
+This is a very unique-looking hammer.
+It has two claw-like heads, one of which is usually magnetized.
 It is used for driving tacks during upholstery work.
 The magnetic end holds the tack in place, and the other end drives it into place.

 Most people won’t need this hammer.
 But if you’re involved in upholstery at all, you should probably add a one to your workshop.